 Tel: +61 3 5327 9018

+|Domestic students are students who are Australian citizens, New Zealand citizens or holders of an Australian permanent visa.
 International students are students who are not Australian citizens, New Zealand citizens or holders of an Australian permanent visa.
 International students must pay overseas/international fees.

 |Mid year entry

-3 years full-time, or the part-time equivalent.
+3 years full-time or part-time equivalent

 Mt Helen Campus (Ballarat)

 ||The application method varies depending on your circumstances, please visit our How to Apply page for further information.

 Federation University Australia offers a number of programs which are eligible for Open Access entry for current Year 12 students.
 Further information can be found on our Open Access page.